Presidency of Abraham Lincoln: Early war

 On April 15, following the Battle of Fort Sumter, Lincoln declared that a state of rebellion existed and called up a force of seventy-five thousand state militiamen to serve three-month terms.
 While Northern states rallied to the request, border states such as Missouri refused to provide soldiers.
 Lincoln also called Congress into a special session to begin in July.
 Though an in-session Congress could potentially affect his freedom of action, Lincoln needed Congress to authorize funds to fight the war.
 On the advice of Winfield Scott, Lincoln asked a political ally to offer General Robert E. Lee command of the Union forces, but Lee chose to serve the Confederacy.
 Union soldiers in Southern states burned federal facilities to prevent Southern forces from taking control of them, while Confederate sympathizers rioted in Baltimore.
 To ensure the security of the capital, Lincoln suspended habeas corpus in Maryland and ignored a court order to release John Merryman from prison.
 While Lincoln struggled to maintain order in Maryland and other border states, Virginia, North Carolina, Arkansas, and Tennessee all seceded from the Union.
 North Carolina was the last state to secede, doing so on May 20.

-With the secession of several states, Lincoln's Republicans enjoyed large majorities in both houses of Congress.
+With the secession of eleven states, Lincoln's Republicans enjoyed large majorities in both houses of Congress.
 War Democrats such as Andrew Johnson of Tennessee also supported many of Lincoln's policies, though Copperheads (Peace Democrats) advocated peace with the Confederacy.
 From the start, it was clear that bipartisan support would be essential to success in the war effort, and any action, such as the appointment of generals, could alienate factions on both sides of the aisle.
 Lincoln appointed several political generals to curry favor with various groups, especially Democrats.
 On its return in July 1861, Congress supported Lincoln's war proposals, providing appropriations for the expansion of the army to 500,000 men.
 Organizing the army would prove to be a challenge for Lincoln and the War Department, as many professional officers resisted civilian control, while many state militias sought to act autonomously.
 Knowing that success in the war required the support of local officials in mobilizing soldiers, Lincoln used patronage powers and personal diplomacy to ensure that Northern leaders remained devoted to the war effort.